Chipotle Spicy Hummus Recipe

 I freeze my chipotle in adobo sauce in ice cube trays after I open the can.
 That way it doesn’t go bad before I can use it again.

-That is also the explanation of why the adobo sauce is a bit stiff looking in the photo.
-It's defrosted but still chilled.
+That also explains why the adobo sauce looks a bit stiff in the photo.
+It’s defrosted but still chilled.

 Overhead ohoto of chickpeas and the remaining ingredients for spicy hummus in a food processor.